 “I’m going to go find the ice machine,” Tim said.

 “Okay.
 I’ll see if there are any glasses in the bathroom.”

 “Okay.
 Be right back.”

 “The wine is officially on ice,” he said.
-“Let’s take a bath.
-Want to?”
+“Let’s take a bath.”

-They slipped into the tub and soaped each other’s skin while the wine got cold, and when he lowered her onto the bed half an hour later, they were both moist and pink and warm.
-He entered her gently.
-She wrapped her long legs around his waist and pulled him close.
-There was a moment of sharp pain, and then it felt okay.
-He moved in and out, slowly at first, and then it felt really good.
-She heard herself moan, and he moved faster.
-His breath in her ear was rapid and shallow, and all of a sudden their bodies were slamming together like two hands clapping.
+They slipped into the tub and soaped each other’s skin, and when he lowered her onto the bed half an hour later, they were both moist and pink and warm.
+She expected him to slide right in, the way they do in the movies, but instead he reached down and maneuvered himself inside, which struck her as a bit graceless.
+But once he was in, it felt good.
+She wrapped her long legs around his waist and pulled him close, and when he began to move in and out, slowly at first, and then faster, she heard herself moan.
+His breath in her ear was rapid and shallow.
 He delivered a final husky groan, and then lay still.

 Mandy had been hoping to be one of those girls who came the first time, so she was a little disappointed.
 But she’d enjoyed the bath, she would enjoy the wine, and she knew they’d work together to make it happen for her.